brandonpeebles/YoutubeSpotifyMigration/README.md

 To get started, you'll need to obtain the varous API keys, client IDs, secrets, etc. required for both platforms in order to connect to their APIs.

 ### YouTube
 You will need to obtain two main pieces of information, an API key and a client secrets JSON file.
 To get both of these, follow all of the instructions for *Step 1* on Google's documentation [here](https://developers.google.com/youtube/v3/quickstart/python#step_1_set_up_your_project_and_credentials).
 You can name your project YouTubeSpotifyMigration or anything you'd like really.
-The application type `Other` might not be available as the instructions say, so just choose `installed` instead.
+The application type `Other` might not be available as the instructions say, so you can choose `Other UI`, `Other non-UI`, or `installed` instead.

 Once you have all of that information, you can create a file called `youtube_client_secret.json` in the root directory of your program and populate it with the credentials you receieved.
 It should have **exactly** the following format (you can also reference the [`youtube_client_secret_example.json`](https://github.com/peeblesbrandon/YouTubeSpotifyMigration/blob/master/youtube_client_secret_example.json) file as a template too):
 ```